 What Is a Hybrid Event?

 A hybrid event is when an event is hosted both in person and online.
 It’s not just a physical event, but it’s not strictly virtual, either.
 Typically, attendees choose how they want to attend the event—those who want to show up in person can, and those who prefer to stay snuggled on the couch can, too.
 That way, attendees can still hear their favorite speakers and rock out to their favorite artists in a way that feels safe to them.
-Of course, virtual and hybrid events have been around for more than three years.
-But they spiked in popularity as a response to COVID-19 to prevent close contact on a large scale.

 The Benefits of a Hybrid Event